ConAltDelete/Bio-sim/README.md

 # Biosim G24 Olsen Granheim

-Modeling the living condisions of an island.
+Modeling the living conditions of an island.